42juododranoel/doebus/README.md

 ### Use linters

 Linters are automated tools which highlight potential problems in your code.
 The more linters — the better.
 Linters should be run on each build before tests.
 It is recommended to configure your IDE to undo its custom linting and follow the project linting rules.
 A PR can’t be merged if it has any linting errors.
+It is also a good idea to force unified code formatting using automated tool like Black.

+### Bulletproof deployments

+Your deployments should be predictable and simple.
+Your developers should always 1) know exactly which version is running on which server, 2) have a simple interface to deploy their code, 3) have easy access to deploy logs in case if something fails.
+Your deployments should always be automated and ideally should be able to downgrade themselves automatically.

 ### Task code review practice